Phosphatidylcholine (PC) is a phospholipid attached to a choline particle. Phospholipids contain fatty acids, glycerol, and phosphorous.

 Although PC is traditionally used to support brain health, it can also support liver function and keep cholesterol levels in check.
 Read on to learn what the research says about the benefits of this nutritional supplement.

-According to a 1995 study on mice with dementia, PC supplementation can increase the neurotransmitter acetylcholine in the brain.
+According to a , PC supplementation can increase the neurotransmitter acetylcholine in the brain.
 It may also improve memory.
 The study found that mice without dementia had no memory increase, despite the increase in acetylcholine levels.

 A 2001 study found feeding mice a diet rich in PC and vitamin B-12 also had a positive impact on brain health.
 Although these results are promising, more study is needed.